minkcv/vm/README.md

 - A speed of 500,000 instructions per second (0.5 MIPS)

 ### An Included Demo:
-You can move the astronaut around with the arrow keys.
+The demo supports moving the astronaut with the arrows.

 ![demo](https://github.com/minkcv/vm/blob/master/mars.png)